ModyQyW/fabric/README.md

 }
 ```

-If you are using Volar, remember to remove `"editor.defaultFormatter": "octref.vetur",`.
+If you are using Volar, remember to disable / remove Vetur and `"editor.defaultFormatter": "octref.vetur"`.

+If you are using TailwindCSS / WindiCSS, `"editor.formatOnSave": true` may be a better choice.

 ## Migrate